Drug addiction is heartbreaking.

 Virtual talk therapy

-You’ll be assigned a Psychotherapist (IPT), receiving up to 20 telehealth sessions.
+You’ll be assigned an Internal Psychotherapist (IPT), receiving up to 20 telehealth sessions.
 Your IPT will help you with issues like managing stress, improving self-esteem and self-compassion, enhancing communication skills, addressing negative thought patterns, and identifying and supporting your unique needs and goals.

 Interested in learning more about the in-home addiction treatment approach?
 Click on the button below to get started.